-Short-Term: Growth Downgrade Due To Oil Price Fall
+Short-Term: Growth Will Accelerate Thanks To Deal

-In 2015, we forecast that Iran's premier container-handling port of Bandar Abbas, also referred to as Shahid Rajaee since a name change in 2008, will enjoy a second consecutive year of growth, reflecting the turnaround in the country since the easing of sanctions imposed against it over the past several years.
-Throughput levels will remain far below previous highs however, and the dramatic fall in the oil price through the final months of 2014 and into 2015 - Brent crude more than halved in the six months to February 2015, to less than USD50 per barrel (/bbl) - presents significant downside risk to our outlook.
+In 2015, we forecast that Iran's premier container-handling port of Bandar Abbas, also referred to as Shahid Rajaee since a name change in 2008, will enjoy a second consecutive year of growth.
+We forecast growth of 6.7% in 2015.
+If realised this would see the facility handle 1.70mn twenty-foot equivalent units (TEUs) by year-end, and would mark acceleration on 2014's estimated growth rate of 5.6%.
+This is as a result of our expectation that sanctions will be unwound through the second half of 2015 as we believe that a deal between Iran and the West on Iran's nuclear programme will be reached in the summer.

+Throughput levels will remain far below previous highs however, and the dramatic fall in the oil price through the final months of 2014 and into 2015 - Brent crude more than halved in the six months to February 2015, to less than USD50 per barrel (/bbl), and we forecast an average of USD53/bbl in 2015 - presents significant downside risk to our real GDP growth outlook for the country, despite the bright outlook for sanctions negotiations.